Key takeaways

 Best time to visit — and how long

-Allow a half-day minimum (one causeway + the east lakefront + a boat); give it a full day to walk the Su Causeway end to end, climb Leifeng Pagoda and pair the lake with Lingyin Temple.
+Allow a half-day minimum (the short Bai Causeway, the east lakefront and a boat across); give it a full day to walk the Su Causeway end to end, climb Leifeng Pagoda and pair the lake with Lingyin Temple.
 Dawn and dusk are the lake’s hours:

 WhenWhat it’s like